rigetti/pyquil/docs/source/SDK_Download_Instructions.rst

 terminal window and typing ``man qvm`` (for the QVM) or ``man quilc`` (for the compiler).
 One can quit out of the manual page by typing ``q``.

-Using PyQuil 2.0 Preview with the SDK Locally
+Using pyQuil 2.0 Preview with the SDK Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PyQuil as provided through Rigetti Forest SDK 2.0 Preview is